areeb-can-code/Packet-Sniffer/README.md

-# 👃 Smelly Packs 👃
+# 👃 Packet Sniffer - written in Rust! 👃

 > To Note this progam has not tested on Linux.
 Packet headers and lengths are different, so when I get the time I will adjust the program for both versions.